 Bank InterestRead more…

-When you receive bank interest it does not normally have any tax deducted.
+When you receive bank interest it does not normally have any tax deducted (it is normally paid gross).
 The total amount of interest received needs to be included on your return.

 Banks normally just pay interest on savings accounts but some current accounts pay a tiny amount of interest.
 You will get a yearly statement from your bank (normally in April or shortly after), which reports how much interest you have been paid.
 If you aren’t sure or can’t find your yearly statement, look at your monthly bank statements.
 If you need any help, please contact us and we will help you find the information you need.